-The Second-level Short Specialisation Degree in Teaching Law and Economics prepares graduates and professionals who want to access the A-46 Competition Class (Legal-economics disciplines) to teach in upper secondary education institutions.
+The Second-level Short Specialisation Degree in Teaching Law and Economics prepares in-service teachers, graduates and professionals for more effective teaching in upper secondary schools.

 The Second-level Short Specialisation Degree in Teaching Law and Economics is divided into specific courses, for each one of the three specializationsMethodological, Legal and Economic.
 The three specialization have a common section and a differentiated one, to meet the needs of all attendees.